Study sets, textbooks, questions

-DISCOURSE Any connected piece of speech or writing.
-The study of how such stretches of language achieve both cohesion and coherence.
+DISCOURSE Any connected piece of speech or writing.the study of the ways in which language is used in texts and contexts , and how they achieve both cohesion and coherence.

 DISCOURSE A principle in which new information is placed at the end of a sentence rather than at the beginning, which is normally reserved for given information.